GentenStudios/Phoenix-OLD/CONTRIBUTING.md

 **The Master Branch** is the *most* stable source for the code, this contains major/ minor releases and nothing else.
 Only release and hotfix branches can be pushed here.
 - All Genten Developers and Staff Members must approve any push to the master branch - unless said otherwise (e.g. last minute hotfixes).
 - The code must be thoroughly tested on all supported systems before being pushed here.
-- Pre-compiled distributable code should be pushed to the releases section of github when pushing code to the Master branch.
+- Pre-compiled distributable code should be pushed to the releases section of GitHub when pushing code to the Master branch.
 - The release version should be incremented any time code is pushed to the release branch.
 See [Versioning and releases](#VERSIONING-AND-RELEASES)

 **Hot Fix Branches** are a method for pushing code to the master branch after a release.
 These should be minor fixes that add no functionality (unless the bug restricts a certain functionality) to the project.